Protecting Britain’s magical waterland for future generations.

 We continually review what cleaning products we use:

-Prior to arrival we send all of our hire cruiser customers information about the impact of phosphates on the water quality in the Broads.
-They can then source phosphate free toiletries in advance of their holiday.
-Alternative we sell a small range of Ecover products from our reception.
+Prior to arrival, we send all of our hire cruiser customers information about the impact of phosphates on the water quality in the Broads.
+They can then source phosphate-free toiletries in advance of their holiday.

 At Norfolk Broads Direct, we recognise the impact our fibre glass cruisers have and are trying to offset this by planting trees.
 For every new boat that we build, we have committed to planting one new tree.
 In the Spring of 2014 we planted three trees at Fairhaven Woodland and Water Garden in South Walsham.
 The ‘twinned trees’ will be planted in Broadland locations to encourage our customers to visit these wonderful attractions and even visit the tree linked with their cruiser!
 Customers hiring Fair Executive 1 or 2, or Fair Senator 2 will have details in their Skipper’s manuals about the locations of the planted Oak, Horse Chestnut and Ash trees that can be found at Fairhaven.
 Fair Chancellor 1 and 2 are twinned with a Sweet Chestnut and Hazel at Salhouse Broad and seven trees are located at How Hill.
 These comprise of Hazels representing Fair Commissioner 1 and 2, Fair Entrepreneur 1 and 2, leaving the final three planted for a regular customer wishing to give something back to the local area.